dalvarezo/VIPCALs/README.md

   - **Plotting Options**

-    \- *Interactive plots*: enable GUI plots (manual mode only) .. warning:: Generating these plots can consume lots of time and storage.
+    \- *Interactive plots*: enable GUI plots (manual mode only)

+    > **Warning**: Generating these plots can consume lots of time and
+    > storage.
 It is advised to disable them for large datasets.
 Static
-    <span class="title-ref">.ps</span> and
-    <span class="title-ref">.pdf</span> plots are always saved in the
+    > .ps and pdf plots are always saved in the output directory.
-    output directory.

 ### JSON Input